SensehacK/dev-cheatsheet/git/ignore.md

 Add the line

-.DS\_Store
+`.DS\_Store`

-to the file .gitignore, which can be found at the top level of your repository \(or created if it isn't there already\).
+to the file `.gitignore`, which can be found at the top level of your repository \(or created if it isn't there already\).
 You can do this easily with this command in the top directory

 ```bash
 echo .DS_Store >> .gitignore